Paying Your Mexican Property Taxes

 The Clave Catastral is your property tax Id number.
 You will find this number written on the deed to your property usually where the property description is.
 Put the number into the box.
 Then click Buscar.

-Property taxes can be paid in January to receive up to 20% discount, in February for up to 15% discount and in March for up to 5% discount.
+2022 Property taxes can be paid through January and February for a 20% discount and in March for up to 10% discount and 5% discount in April.
 They can also be paid every two months if you cannot pay for the entire year at one time.
-In this case change the two months period you wish to consult by changing the number to 1 for one two month period or 2 for the four month period or 3 for six months period and so on.
+In this case using the online system you change the two months period you wish to consult by changing the number to 1 for one two month period or 2 for the four month period or 3 for six months period and so on.
 Payments in increments do not receive the tax discounts.

 Even though the property taxes in Mexico are inexpensive the penalties for non payment or late payment of property taxes are high.
 And the penalty will also compound.
 In many cases of non payment of property taxes the penalties compounding can add up daily.
 If you have never paid your property taxes or are delinquent for many years the city can place a lien on your property.
 They will try to contact you by the address on record on your Fideicomiso.
 If contact is not made by that avenue they may deliver notice to the home owners association (if you have one) for your property here in Mexico.
 If they cannot reach you or you do not respond the lien will remain for a time period and the property will be put up for auction.
 This is common practice in many countries.